top of page

 When electronic waste or e-waste is disposed of in a landfill, over time, rainwater and other liquids interact with that waste in the landfill, and result in leaching.
 It can release toxic substances and hazardous materials.
 Plastics and other non-biodegradable waste materials can contaminate ecosystems, and harm wildlife by seeping into waterways, affecting aquatic life and potentially entering drinking water, causing various diseases.

-Steps to a sustainable life and green home life through waste management techniques– the ‘best out of waste’ approach
+Small steps for green home through waste management techniques– the ‘best out of waste’ approach

 Taking this path to a sustainable life is about a fundamental shift in mindset, prioritizing sustainability, and taking proactive steps to minimize one's ecological footprint.
-It involves rethinking consumption habits, reducing unnecessary or single-use items, and finding ways to decrease the overall environmental impact of our actions through waste management techniques.
-In this journey, you can adopt the following best out-of-waste ideas to discover the versatility of the waste material uses:
+It involves rethinking consumption habits and reducing unnecessary or single-use items through waste management techniques.
+You can adopt the following best out-of-waste ideas to discover the versatility of the waste material uses:

 You may not like your old coffee mug anymore, but, don’t throw it away instead turn it into a pen or toothbrush holder.
 If you have those tin cans and unused containers stacked at some corner of your house, then also gather a lot of tin can painting ideas, and turn your boring tin cans into beautiful planters.